ALib C++ Library

 For details of how to implement method Parse for your custom type, consult the reference documentation of aforementioned entities.

-With this knowledge, and the fact that the arguments defining the inner and outer delimiter characters default to ',', the definition of the records of our sample enum Fruit changes now from:
+With this knowledge, and the fact that the arguments defining the inner and outer delimiter characters default to ',', the definition of our sample enum Fruit's records changes now from:

 {